rsanchovilla/CPM_Player/sw/Graphics/GSX/DR Draw 1.0.1 (1985)(CPM Player GSX)/ReadMe.txt

 	- XOR mode/Erase mode drawing
 	- Bar Generalized Draw Primitive support (=Fill rectagular Area)
-	- Graphic Input in Request mode
+	- Graphic Input (GIN) in Request mode

 DDXTEK and DDVRET drivers does not support Bar drawing, thus it is hard to use DrDraw with them.

 DDCPMPLY driver supports all needed primitives plus color, so it is possible to use DrDraw with CPM Player emulator